YourOnly-One/content/way/en-ph/blog/posts/2018/20181212-your-christian-bible-christmas-trees.md

   <li>Santa Claus Hat (original): Dagon worship; the "fish hat", the "Dagon hat"</li>
 </ul>

-I used to believe and practice these things until the Most High, our Abba in heaven, <bdo lang="hbo-Hebr" dir="rtl">𐤉𐤄𐤅𐤄</bdo> (YAHUAH) opened my eyes and set me free.
+I used to believe and practice these things until the Most High, our Abba in heaven, <bdi lang="hbo-Hebr" dir="rtl">𐤉𐤄𐤅𐤄</bdi> (YAHUAH) opened my eyes and set me free.
 We, who crossed-over and left these things behind, hope that this will be the beginning of a beautiful journey to freedom for you.

-<bdo dir="rtl" lang="hbo-Hebr">𐤄𐤋𐤋𐤅𐤉𐤄</bdo> (HaleluYAH).
-Baruch <bdo lang="hbo-Hebr" dir="rtl">𐤉𐤄𐤅𐤄</bdo> (YAHUAH)
+<bdi dir="rtl" lang="hbo-Hebr">𐤄𐤋𐤋𐤅𐤉𐤄</bdi> (HaleluYAH).
+Baruch <bdi lang="hbo-Hebr" dir="rtl">𐤉𐤄𐤅𐤄</bdi> (YAHUAH)

 ---